7 Benefits Of One to One Tutoring: What Parents Should Know (Apart From That It Works!)

-As we’ve already discussed, individual tutoring can accelerate a student’s growth rate beyond classroom teaching and even group-based tutoring, because of the extra time and attention invested in each child.
+As we’ve already discussed, individual tutoring can accelerate a student’s growth rate beyond classroom teaching and even small group tuition because of the extra time and attention invested in each child.

 This means it often pays for itself very quickly.
-If your child achieves their goals several months quicker than they may have through group tutoring, the value is obvious.
+If your child achieves their goals several months quicker than they may have through a group tutoring programme, the value is obvious.

 What about the concerns you may have around one-to-one tuition for your child?